Daniel0Widing/DOXExtras/README.md

 ### Andrewsarchus
 <details><summary>------- Info ---------</summary>

 The upgraded Andrewsarchus focuses on **Health** and **Minigun Damage**.
 Its regular attacks are lack luster compared to other upgraded dinosaurs, so its best place is either far away firing with its minigun, or upclose soaking up hits.
-All saddles for upgraded **Andrewsarchuses use Advanced Element Bullets**.
+All saddles for upgraded Andrewsarchuses use [Advanced Element Bullets](https://github.com/Daniel0Widing/DOXExtras#advanced-element-bullets).

-<details><summary>Prime:</summary>
+**Prime:**
 | Stat | Data |
 | --- | --- |
 | Base Health | 800 |